Haraj-backend/hex-monscape/docs/reference/hex-architecture.md

 - [Ports](#ports) => Interface that define how actors should interact with application core.
 - [Adapters](#adapters) => Transforming request from actors to the core & vice versa.
 Implement ports.

-Understanding these entities is crucial for understanding the implementation of `Hexagonal Architecture`.
+Understanding each of these entities is crucial for understanding the implementation of `Hexagonal Architecture`.
 Each of them will be explained thoroughly in the upcoming sections.

 To make the explanation more relatable, we will be using this project as example.